New Dryzone System Damp-Resistant Plasters

 - Finish the job - Once the replastering has been completed and the walls have sufficiently dried out, it is then possible to reinstate the skirtings and redecorate the wall.
 For extra peace of mind, it is recommended to use Dryzone Mould-Resistant Emulsion Paint, guaranteed to protect against unsightly and unhygienic black mould for at least 5 years.

 The plasters and full technical information will be widely available in first quarter of 2016.
-For more information or technical advice on any of the products in the Dryzone System range, please contact us on 01403 210204 or fill out the enquiry form on this page.
+For more information or technical advice on any of the products in the Dryzone System range, please call us on 01403 210204 or submit an enquiry.